nirajmaharz/nirajmaharz.github.io/_posts/2025-07-01-Hack-The-Box-Authority.md

 ### Responder

 We can now use reponder to grab the ldap credentials.
-We will open responder and start listning on the tun0 interface and port 389.
+We will open responder and start listening on the `tun0` interface and `port 389`.

 `$sudo responder -I tun0`